 In the world of business marketing, there are a lot of amazing individuals.
 People who take carefully measured steps, analyze, rinse and repeat, and develop and enhance their marketing efforts.

 Then there are the other types of marketers, who essentially are gambling away their marketing in the blind hope that something hits the fan and takes off.
 69% of CEO's think they are wasting money on marketing initiatives.

 The scary part is, they might be right.
-Marketers inability to track the effectiveness of their campaigns reflects badly on everybody else.
+A marketing team's inability to track the effectiveness of their campaigns reflects badly on everybody else in a company.

-Closed loop marketing seeks to break this mold and help you and your business take calculated risks, not just gambling blindly.
+Closed loop marketing seeks to break this mold and help you and your business take calculated risks, rather than just gambling blindly.